eralsk/GLMapPy/README.md

 - Optimization: ruler view has been temporarily removed as it interferes with grid lines when adding nodes.

 ## Installation
-Since the .exe was created with PyInstaller, the installation process is as easy as downloading the .exe and running it.
-That's it.
+Since the .exe is over 25mb, I can't add it here.
+However, just run the source code and the program will appear.
+I recommend using PyInstaller if you want an executable for Windows.
 ## Citation
-If you use this software in academic work, please cite:
+If you use this software or any modification of the source code in academic work, please cite:

 Skogsberg, Erik (2026).
 GLMapPy: A Simple Way to Create LM Diagrams.
 GitHub repository: https://github.com/eralsk/glmappy
 <br/>